Thousands attend funeral for controversial Toronto mayor Rob Ford

 Supporters lined the streets of downtown Toronto to witness the funeral procession from city hall, where some 5,000 people had passed Ford’s casket during a two-day public visitation, to the church where he was remembered for his populist appeal.

-Ford, who was married and the father of two young children, died March 22 at age 46.
-At the time of his death, he was a city councillor and undergoing treatment for an aggressive form of cancer.
+Ford died March 22 at age 46.
+At the time of his death, he was a city councillor and undergoing treatment for an aggressive form of cancer that recurred despite surgery and several rounds of chemotherapy.

 While he gained global notoriety for his drug addiction, controversial public statements and a string of videos showing him behaving badly, supporters and political adversaries alike remembered him as a man with huge appeal among ordinary voters.